AndrewTapp/solaredgeoptimizers/README.md

 - If the **last measurement** is older than the stale threshold, **Voltage**, **Current**, **Optimizer voltage**, and **Power** are shown as **0** for that optimizer (and any aggregates that depend on it).
 This avoids showing stale “live” values.
 The threshold is **1 hour** when data is from **One API** and **2 hours** when from **Legacy API**.
 Check the **Obtained from** sensor to see which API is in use.
 - **Temperature** (when available from SolarEdge One) is not zeroed when stale; it shows the last known value or “unknown” if missing.
 - **Lifetime energy** and **Last measurement** always show the last known values, so you can still see historical production even when a panel is temporarily offline.

+## Handling duplicate names

+When the SolarEdge API returns multiple inverters, strings, or optimizers with the same name (e.g. two "Inverter 1" entries after a hardware replacement), the integration resolves duplicates automatically:

+- **Inverters**: Active inverters come first (sorted by serial number), then other statuses.
+The first active inverter keeps the original name (e.g. "Inverter 1"); subsequent duplicates get alphabetical suffixes ("Inverter 1a", "Inverter 1b", etc.).
+- **Strings**: Active strings come first (sorted by their position in the API response), then other statuses.
+The first active string keeps the original name; duplicates get suffixes.
+- **Optimizers**: Active optimizers come first (sorted by serial number), then other statuses.
+The first active optimizer keeps the original name; duplicates get suffixes.

+This ensures each device and sensor has a unique name and entity ID, even when the API returns duplicate names.

 ## Replacing optimizers or inverters (hardware swap)